IBM/wc-devops-utilities/doc/DeployControllerDesign.md

 Job description: <br>

-Create third-party certificate for the specified environment on a specified tenant<!--Tiffany: Replace tenant?-->.
+Create third-party certificate for the specified environment on a specified tenant.
 After adding third-party certificate, you can use the "BundleCert" job to bundle specific certificate on the target component.
 If you deploy WebSphere Commerce V9 by setting the Configure Mode `Vault_CA` to `true`, the component container will fetch the bundled certificate and apply it.